Updated on 3 June 2015.

 As a rough guide most mortgages will allow you to overpay by up to approximately 10% without any penalty, however you should check with your lender as this is not universal.

-Alternatively, you could free up extra money to put towards your mortgage by reducing your outgoings - take our 1 hour Mini Money Makeover to see if there are any areas in which you can easily save.
+Alternatively, you could free up extra money to put towards your mortgage by reducing your outgoings - read these 7 tips to see if there are any areas in which you can easily save.